-Genesee Historical Collections Center
+Genesee Historical Collections Center (Archives)

 The Genesee Historical Collections Center, a division of the University of Michigan-Flint Thompson Library, contains both published and unpublished material concerning the history of Flint and Genesee County, Michigan, as well as the archives of the University of Michigan-Flint.
 It has existed since 1984, primarily serving UM-Flint students.